leomotors/cocoa-grader/README.md

 - Use some powerful devices (don't use Raspberry Pi that I use 😖)

+## 🍫 Behind this Bot

+This Discord Bot use [Cocoa Discord Utils](https://github.com/Leomotors/cocoa-discord-utils), a library written by me for me to simplify things!

+The problems are served by [stupid-problems](https://github.com/Leomotors/stupid-problems)

 ## 🏷️ Features

 - Functional Grader with Time and Memory Limit (but does not prevent `sudo reboot`, use with caution)